njhilliard/isr-plasmaline-gpu/readme.txt

 plasmaline.h  - CUDA C header file

+pl_wrapper.py - Module that includes a python wrapper to wrap the
+                CUDA process_echoes() function.

 test_gpu      - Python test file.
-Wraps and runs the process_echoes()
+Runs the wrapped CUDA code on
-                function with simulated data to test on the current system.
+                simulated data to test functionality on the current system.

 Makefile      - Provides make information for standalone plasmaline
                 compilation or a library compilation.
 May need to be